-From France, the Great Pyrenees is one of the most familiar livestock guardian dog breeds in the United States, where most of them are actually kept as pets.
+In France, the Great Pyrenees is one of the most familiar livestock guardian dog breeds.
+In the United States, most of them are actually kept as pets.
 They are very nurturing with children as well as young animals.
-But they do bark a lot, including at night.
+They do bark a lot, including at night.
 These dogs have heavy, long coats that require regular grooming and can be too hot in humid or warmer climates.
 Great Pyrs are typically one of the least aggressive breeds.
-But since most are bred for companion purposes, you may need to do your research to find a good breeder of working Pyrs with proper guardian temperament.
+Since most are bred for companion purposes, you may need to do your research to find a good breeder of working Pyrs with proper guardian temperament.

-Anatolians are from Turkey and range from 90 to 150 lb and 27 to 29 inches in height.
+Anatolians are from Turkey and range from 90 to 150 pounds and 27 to 29 inches in height.
 They have a short, rough coat and are very muscular and strong, with thick necks and bodies and broadheads.
-Their superior sight and hearing are assets to their service as livestock guardian dogs, and they are fast and agile as well.
+Their superior sight and hearing are assets to their service as livestock guardian dogs; they are fast and agile as well.
 Anatolians require extensive socialization and like to roam.

 From Hungary, the Komondor is known for its long and heavy, felted cords or dreadlock-like fur, which provides significant protection from weather and bites from wolves.
 The Komondor's coat requires a serious maintenance commitment, or you can clip the coat.
-80 to 100 lb and 25 to 27 inches tall, these are very protective and territorial dogs who require a lot of socialization.
+They grow up to 80 to 100 pounds and 25 to 27 inches tall.
+These are very protective and territorial dogs and require a lot of socialization.

 Estrela Mountain Dog

 Originating in Italy, dating back to ancient Rome, the Maremma is an excellent livestock guardian dog.
-Its smaller size of 70 to 100 lb and 25 to 30 inches in height can be easier for some farmers to handle, but they are still very protective and good guardians.
-Maremmas have long coats, and although they can be somewhat aloof, they do like to interact with their owners.
+Its smaller size of 70 to 100 pounds and 25 to 30 inches in height can be easier for some farmers to handle, but they are still very protective and good guardians.
+Maremmas have long coats.
+Although they can be somewhat aloof, they do like to interact with their owners.
 Maremmas need a job to do; they do not make good companion animals.
 They do require a lot of socialization.

 Tatras are affectionate and have more gentle temperaments.
 They may be well-suited to smaller farms with frequent visitors.
 They are 80 to 130 pounds and 26 to 28 inches tall with a heavy coat that does require grooming.
 The way Tatras alert is unique: they move between the flock and the predator and alert bark, only attacking if the predator moves closer.